 2. Opportunity for Profit/Loss

-Plaintiff worked a full time job for Defendant and was not in business for herself.
+Plaintiff worked a full-time job for Defendant and was not in business for herself.
 See Plaintiff’s Declaration, Exhibit B, at Paragraph 5.
-She was paid hourly, and submitted her hourly time-sheets to Defendant.
-Id., see also Defendant’s Interrogatory Answers, Exhibit A, to questions 6, 7 and 22.
+She was paid hourly and submitted her hourly time-sheets to Defendant.
+Id., see also Defendant’s Interrogatory Answers, Exhibit A, to questions 6, 7, and 22.
 Plaintiff was not incorporated or otherwise in business for herself during the time that she performed work for Defendant.
 See Plaintiff’s Declaration, Exhibit B, at Paragraph 5.

 Plaintiff was economically dependent upon Defendant for her livelihood from at least on or about August 2007 until her termination in 2014.
 Id.
 She earned all of her income from Defendant between at least August 2007 and November 2014.
 Id.
-During the time, Plaintiff regularly worked more than forty (40) hours during one or more work weeks and submitted time cards regarding those hours to Defendant.
+During the time, Plaintiff regularly worked more than forty (40) hours during one or more workweeks and submitted time cards regarding those hours to Defendant.
 Id.

 The opportunity for profit and loss by Plaintiff is actually “strictly forbidden” by Defendant’s policies and procedures.
 See Exhibit C, at Page 13.
-The Handbook at page 13, under “Tips and Gifts” states as follows:
+The Handbook on page 13, under “Tips and Gifts” states as follows:

-The accepting of money or gifts by individual workers from clients whom FLC does business is strictly forbidden.
+The acceptance of money or gifts by individual workers from clients whom FLC does business is strictly forbidden.
 Anyone wishing to give a gift or make a donation should be referred to FLC administration.

 Finally, again, Defendant’s non-compete agreement with Plaintiff bears repeating.
 See Exhibit I. It states, in the last paragraph, that Plaintiff “guarantee[s] that [she] will not compete with [Defendant} for any client’s referred or assigned to me by the agency.”
 As if one was not enough, Defendant had Plaintiff sign another non-compete (attached hereto as Exhibit J) expanding Plaintiff’s obligations and prohibiting her from “directly or indirectly engaging in [Defendant’s] Business, either as an owner, operator, manager, [etc.]. . .” – during Plaintiff’s employment and for 2 years after her separation from Defendant.
 Id. at Paragraph 3(b).
 The same language prohibits any “competition with or against Family Life.”
 Id.
-Moreover, Defendant’s inclusion of paragraph 9 of the non-compete attached as Exhibit J that the non-compete does not change Plaintiff’s status as an independent contractor is actually proof that Defendant knew full well that providing its employees with a non-compete would in fact legally alter the control/opportunity for profit elements of the FLSA.
-See id.
+Moreover, Defendant’s inclusion of paragraph 9 of the non-compete attached as Exhibit J that the non-compete does not change Plaintiff’s status as an independent contractor is actually proof that Defendant knew full well that providing its employees with a non-compete would in fact legally alter the control/opportunity for profit elements of the FLSA.3 See id.

 3. Equipment and Materials